ky-feng/data-projects/literature/index.md

 I have always been in avid reader - as a young girl, I spent my afternoons in libararies, my nose buried in books.
 Though my passion began with tales of knights and dragons, it grew, in highschool, to an understanding and appreciation for the importance of literary work.
 Writers are scribes - literature is at once a reflection of human experience and a physical manifestation of human emotion.
 But how is it possible that lines on a page are transformed into subjective experience?
 Why is it that Fitzgerald's work near universally imparts an experience of nostalgia; or the Little Prince, something akin to sorrow?

 It's an interesting matter, subjective experience - non-reductionists would argue that it's near impossible for hard data to encapsulate the relationship between art and emotion.
-However, I believe that data is, to an extent, important to our understanding of art and, therefore, self.

-For fun, I started this project.
-I wanted to analyze novels that I enjoyed - novels that were at once "literary" and "poetic."
-I wanted to know what exactly it was about Fitzgerald's prose that touched me, or Nabokov's prose that inspired me.
+However, some understanding of these relationships are possible.
+It was for this very reason that I started this project.
+I wanted to analyze novels that I enjoyed: novels that were at once "literary" and "poetic."
+I wanted to know what exactly it was about Fitzgerald's work that touched me, or Nabokov's work that inspired me.
 I wanted to know also wanted to improve my own short stories, and see how I measure up.

-It's still a work in progress, but here goes...
+This project is still a work in progress.
+I hope you enjoy what I have so far.

 ## What is literariness?
 What is poetic prose?